Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

-which is an alternation between the arcs $\pi_i$ along the objects, and the (upward) vertical jumps $v_i^+v_{i+1}^-$ between them.
-As already said, there is a continuum of possible paths, representing different choices of the vertical lines (and thus points) at which we decide to jump from object to object, and of the paths along which the ``landing'' and ``take-off'' points are connected along each object.\footnote{ This is in stark contrast to the case of lines, studied in \cite{ArS1}, where each cycle corresponds to a \emph{unique} path of this kind.}
+which is an alternation between the arcs $\pi_i$ along the objects, and the upward vertical \emph{jumps}~$v_i^-v_{i+1}^+$ between them.
+As already said, there is a continuum of possible loops, representing different choices of the vertical lines (and thus points) at which we decide to jump from object to object, and of the paths along which the ``landing'' and ``take-off'' points are connected along each object.\footnote{ This is in stark contrast to the case of lines, studied in \cite{ArS1dcg}, where each cycle corresponds to a \emph{unique} path of this kind, as long as the lines are in general position.}